jamiehand/jamiehand.github.io/index.md

 ### I am Jamie Hand.
 I'm glad you're here -- enjoy, and have a great day!

-I'm a rising super senior feb Computer Science major at [Middlebury College](http://www.middlebury.edu).
+I'm a super senior feb Computer Science major at [Middlebury College](http://www.middlebury.edu).
 (“Super senior feb” is a Middlebury term for a student who has one semester left.
 I will graduate in February (hence the “feb”) of 2017.)

-This site is a work in progress, but please look around and learn more about me, my interests, and my work.

 ### I am a Computer Scientist.